codio-content/MySQL_Aggregation/.guides/content/Unit-approach-33a8.md

 Now that you've reviewed the `e_store` database table structure, it's time to know how  you are going to work with its data.

-In this unit, we will focus on a __product catalog filters__ feature.

 Imagine that the user wants to get from the product catalog:

 - The product with the lowest price